-The fees for depositary services will vary from market to market, and will tend to be higher in less developed markets.
-Depositary service fees will include event based transaction fees and value based safekeeping fees.
+Safekeeping fees for depositary services will vary from market to market, and will tend to be higher in less developed markets.

+Depositary service fees will also include event based transaction fees and value based safekeeping fees.

-The Depositary shall be entitled to be repaid out of the assets of the Portfolio all of its Disbursements which shall include legal fees, courier's fees, telecommunication costs and expenses and the fees (where applicable) and out-of-pocket expenses of any subcustodians appointed by the Depositary which will be at normal commercial rates.
+The Trustee shall be entitled to be repaid out of the assets of the relevant Portfolio all of its disbursements which shall include legal fees, courier's fees, telecommunication costs and expenses and the fees (where applicable) and out-of-pocket expenses of any subcustodians appointed by the Trustee which will be at normal commercial rates.